Our New Design

 Accessibility and Standards

 Accessibility is still thought of by many as something you do for those with disabilities such as blindness.
-Surely you’ve experienced a slow loading website with no images and being confused as to what they're supposed to be?
+Surely you’ve experienced a slow loading website with no images and been confused as to what they're supposed to be?
 Or what about surfing the web on your phone in the bright sun and not being able to make out some light-colored text?
 Maybe you’ve had to watch a video without audio because you need to keep quiet.
-All of these situations also fall under “accessibility”.
+All of these situations fall under “accessibility”.

 The website's goal from the beginning was simple: accessibility as a standard, not as an afterthought.
 The user comes first, not the design.
 We wanted to prove that accessibility can result in a great website experience and that everyone benefits from these improvements.
-We want to raise awareness of the issue to help make the web better for all, beginning with out users.
+We want to raise awareness of the issue to help make the web better for all, beginning with our users.
 From the site’s early designs, the structure and content was tailored for a broad range of users.

 To be accessible we couldn’t just improvise; we followed established web standards to ensure we built over a solid foundation.
 These rules came from the very people who determine the webs standards: the World Wide Web Consortium (W3C).
 They’re “an international community that develops open standards to ensure the long-term growth of the Web.”

-These WCAG standards require that the entire site comply with one of 3 levels to make any claims of conformance.
+These WCAG standards require that the entire site complies with one of 3 levels to make any claims of conformance.
 The first level, “A” means we are enhancing accessibility for all.
 We should do better though so we looked at “AA” as our standard.
 This level also happens to be a requirement for government websites.
 We didn’t settle though so, wherever possible, we aimed for the top level of conformance: “AAA”.
 Not everything could be AAA because, “it is not possible to satisfy all Level AAA Success Criteria for some content.”